katerlloyd/data_structures_tutorial/3-trees.md

         self.root = None
 ```

 Now that we have initialized the classes, we can start adding more capabilities to them.
 We will need two functions to insert data into the BST.
-Since this is a recursive process we will have a base case of ___.
+Since this is a recursive process we will have a base case of inserting into the node if the subtree is empty and the smaller problem would be inserting into the left or right subtrees depending on the data value.
+The `insert()` function inserts the value into the root if the root is empty and calls the recursive `_insert()` function starting at the root.

 ```python
     # Inserts the data into the next open node unless the root is empty.